 Okay after you’re done- peel back that masking and admire it!

-We replaced the thin white mantel on our fireplace with a chunky wood one that was cut for us by a friend. we love how rugged it looks with the saw marks in the wood still, so did give it a sanding but didn’t sand too much so as to keep those.
+Next up, we got busy replacing our mantel.
+We replaced the thin white mantel on our fireplace with a chunky wood one that was cut for us by a friend.
+We love how rugged it looks with the saw marks in the wood still, so did give it a sanding but didn’t sand too much so as to keep those.
 We cut it to length, and dryfit it before gluing only to realize that we weren’t confident in it holding with just glue as the ledge to rest it on was only one brick deep.

 We secured the wood mantel to the brick by drilling concrete screws into the bricks, and holes a bit larger into the wood mantel.
 We measured to make sure they lined up perfectly.
 We used construction adhesive in those holes and on the surface of the brick mantel ledge and then slid the mantel on to the screws.
 We put bricks on top of it for the night while the construction adhesive cured.